Authoring A Provider

 existing pages as a template: target matrix, config keys, env vars, sync behavior, expected failures.

 semantics worth a separate read (capacity fallback, sandbox lifecycle, workflow integration).
-Skip when the reference page already covers it.
+Skip it when the reference page already covers it.

-Runner Bootstrap` so the source map keeps tracking implementation truth.
+Bootstrap" so the source map keeps tracking implementation truth.

 Also add the provider to:

-- the index in
+docs/providers/provider-metadata.json, including selection, lifecycle,- the index in

 docs/features/README.mdif you added a feature page; - the related-doc lists at the bottom of any pages you cross-link from.